Listeria monocytogenes – Confirmation and Whole Genome Sequencing

 Submit subculture of an organism on an appropriate medium that supports the growth (e.g. Blood Agar).
 Swab of pure culture in bacterial transport medium is an acceptable alternative.

-If a swab or broth is received the turnaround time will be delayed by at least 24 hours.
+If a swab is received the turn-around time will be delayed by at least 24 hours.

-Primary cultures are not acceptable; and must be processed by the originating lab.
-The submitter will be contacted by telephone prior to rejection of the primary sample followed by a written report to indicate that the test has been rejected.
+Primary cultures are unacceptable as they should be processed in the originating laboratory.
+The submitter will be contacted by telephone.
+A report will be issued to indicate that the test has been rejected.

 Complete all fields of the Reference Bacteriology Requisition, including: